jmieses/jmportfolio.github.io/_posts/2020-04-24-Swapping-Nibbles-in-64-bitfield.md

 ## The Bitfield Problem

 A bitfield defined in big endian platform can present a problem in a little endian based platform.
 Indeed, for big endian the Most Significant Bit (MSB) would be a the top of the bitfield, while it would be the Least Significant Bit (LSB) for little endian.
 A quick and dirty solution would be to start using a swapping function where needed to change endianess accordingly.
-Of course, it would be advisible to change the bitfield itself to the prefer endianess, like for example [this compiler switch in linux kernel](http://lxr.linux.no/linux+v2.6.38/include/linux/ip.h). but for the sake of explanation let's suppose it is not possible.
+Of course, it would be advisible to change the bitfield itself to the prefer endianess, like for example [this compiler switch in linux kernel](http://lxr.linux.no/linux+v2.6.38/include/linux/ip.h).
+But for the sake of explanation let's suppose it is not possible to change the bitfield structure.

+In addition, let's suppose that we need to keep the nibbles in a specific ordered sequence; either nibble 1 is follow by nibble 2 or viceversa, otherwise the chain of information is broken.
+In other words, the order of the nibble sequence determines the validity of the information.
+This case would be true for an API expecting a sequence of flags in specific order.

 $$ \texttt{0x0A0B0C0E0D0F0F0D0} \& \texttt{0x00000000FFFFFFFF}  $$